Tommy Duncan: Later career

-By 1948, Wills' drinking was becoming too out of control for Duncan.
+By 1948, Wills's drinking was becoming too out of control for Duncan.
 Wills often missed shows, and when the headliner failed to appear, the band's pay reverted to union scale.
 After a string of performances in 1948 without Wills, Wills overheard Duncan complaining one night before a performance.
 Wills told guitarist Eldon Shamblin to "fire" Duncan, who set out to form his own band.

-He organized another Western swing band called 'Tommy Duncan and His Western All Stars' featuring his younger brother Glynn (1921–2013), a Western swing pioneer, on bass (who would later become Wills' lead vocalist in the late 1950s).
-Another brother, Joe Duncan, was the lead vocalist for Johnnie Lee Wills' band for a period of time.
+He organized another Western swing band called Tommy Duncan and His Western All Stars, featuring his younger brother Glynn (1921–2013), a Western swing pioneer, on bass (who later became Wills's lead vocalist in the late 1950s).
+Another brother, Joe Duncan, was the lead vocalist for Johnnie Lee Wills's band for a period of time.
 At the height of the band's popularity, Duncan and the band made an appearance in the 1949 Western film, South of Death Valley, starring Charles Starrett and Smiley Burnette.
 Musical tastes were changing, however, and attendance at the Western All Stars' dances ranged from fair to poor, certainly not enough to sustain a large band, which lasted less than two years.

 From 1959 to 1961, Duncan again toured and recorded with Wills, rekindling much of their former success.
-By this time Duncan's voice had evolved to a mature mellow croon and he used it to the greatest effect.
-But when Wills began drinking, he again left and made personal appearances with various bands.
-Wills' band never achieved the same greatness it had with Duncan, and Duncan's solo efforts mostly paled in comparison to his Wills output.
+By this time, Duncan's voice had evolved to a mature, mellow croon, and he used it to the greatest effect.
+When Wills began drinking again, he again left and made personal appearances with various bands.
+Wills's band never achieved the same greatness it had with Duncan, and Duncan's solo efforts mostly paled in comparison to his Wills output.
 Although known for Western swing, Duncan enjoyed singing country hits of the day.

 Death

-Duncan, who had previous heart problems, died in his motel room in San Diego, California after a performance at Imperial Beach on July 24, 1967.
+Duncan, who had previous heart problems, died in his motel room in San Diego, California, after a performance at Imperial Beach on July 24, 1967.
 The coroner's report said he was "lying...on the floor...Evidence victim had a heart condition, numerous pills for heart were found among personal effects."
 He is buried near Merced, California.

 Legacy

-Duncan's reputation was that of a unique and distinctive talent, a hillbilly Bing Crosby who never compromised his style to be more popular or commercial.
-On his own and with Wills, he was an influence on such artists as Elvis Presley, Jerry Lee Lewis, Ray Price, Willie Nelson, Waylon Jennings, Roy Orbison, Merle Haggard, Buddy Holly, Red Steagall, George Strait, Clint Black, Randy Travis, and Garth Brooks.
+On his own and with Wills, Duncan's singing and songwriting were an influence on such artists as Elvis Presley, Jerry Lee Lewis, Ray Price, Willie Nelson, Waylon Jennings, Roy Orbison, Merle Haggard, Buddy Holly, Red Steagall, George Strait, Clint Black, Randy Travis, and Garth Brooks.

 As a member of The Texas Playboys, he was inducted into the Rock and Roll Hall of Fame as an Early Influence in 1999, and was also inducted into the Texas Music Hall of Fame.
-Texas singer Billy Mata has released the Volumes I and II of a planned trilogy of tunes a tribute to Duncan entitled This Is Tommy Duncan.
-Glynn Duncan and his son Larry are among thousands of people who consider Duncan one of the most versatile vocalists of the 20th century.